mrnaveira/rust-workshop/README.md

 * There can only be **one owner** at a time.
 * When the owner goes out of scope (i.e. the code block of the variable closes), the memory value will be automatically deleted.

 The example code below will fail because of ownership rules.
-Fix it using the `clone` function to make a copy of the memory value.
 ```rust
 fn main() {
     // fixed size types go into the stack, not the heap, so this does not generate ownership problems